 The Importance of the “Blue Book” For Your Neuropathy Claim

 The Social Security Blue Book is an essential reference for those applying for disability benefits.
 This medical guide, which was once printed with a blue cover, is now exclusively available online.

-The guide includes a listing of conditions and the requirements needed to qualify under each specific condition.
+The guide includes a listing of conditions and the requirements needed to qualify under each specific condition, including neuropathy.